 The most common experimental findings suggest that reading from a screen is 20% to 30% slower when compared to reading from paper.

 Let’s Get Complicated

 Unsurprisingly, complicated information that requires stronger concentration is also better followed in print than in digital.
 Concentration needs to stay uninterrupted for a certain period of time for complex information to sink into reader’s minds.
 Print media simply provides better conditions for this to happen compared to digital media.

 Print allows an uninterrupted reading experience, meaning there is a greater chance your target audience will read all of your material — all the way to last sentence — without interruption.
 So far, there are no pop-ups and push notifications (or any similar alternative) invented for print media.

 It is also less common to multitask when reading magazines and journals.

-People reading physical information carriers are usually just doing that and this is far from being the truth when it comes to reading something online.
-We usually massively multitask when we are online which makes this experience hectic and even chaotic at times.
+People reading printed information are usually just doing that, and this is far from true when it comes to reading online.
+We massively multitask when we are online, which makes this experience hectic … even chaotic.

-On print, in contrast, the attention for the most part is much likely to be 100% yours.
+With print, by contrast, the reader’s attention is much likely to be 100% yours.

 There Are No Ad-Blockers in Print and Readers Conceive Ads as an Integral Part of Their Purchase

-As digital ads are getting more and more annoying ad blockers in the meantime are quickly gaining increasing popularity among internet users.
+As digital ads get more annoying, ad blockers, meanwhile, are quickly gaining popularity among Internet users.